 The end of the first year is a common intervention point for law schools seeking to assist students who are experiencing academic difficulty.
 Less common, although certainly with precedent, are interventions that begin prior to the end of the first year.
 Our analyses demonstrate that first-semester grades can help predict bar exam performance and helping identify students most at risk of not passing.
-The predicted probabilities of bar passage that we calculated using 1S LGPA showed stark differences (Figure 6).
-Students with below average first-semester grades had a 56 percent chance of passing the bar exam, compared to 80 percent among students with average first-semester grades and 93 percent among those with above average grades.
+The predicted probabilities of bar passage that we calculated using 1S LGPA showed stark differences (Figure 14).
+An average student at the average school with below average (one standard deviation below the mean) first-semester grades had a 52 percent chance of passing the bar exam, compared to 78 percent for a student with average first-semester grades and 92 percent for a student with above average (one standard deviation above the mean) grades.